ThisisGame/UEncrypt/README.md

-# URSAEncrypt
+# UEncrypt
-RSAEncrypt is an example of RSA encryption network message
+UEncrypt is an example of encryption network message